School of Information and Library Science (GRAD)

 Graduate certificates within either the M.S.L.S. or the M.S.I.S. are available in the areas of: applied data science, biomedical imaging science, bioinformatics, computational linguistics, digital curation, digital humanities, and public health informatics.
 A program leading to a certificate as a school library media coordinator is also available as part of the M.S.L.S.

 The School of Information and Library Science participates in several dual or cooperative degree programs.
-These include dual-degree programs with
+Participation in any dual-degree program requires separate admission to both degree programs.
+These include dual-degree programs with:

 • the Department of Health Policy and Management, Gillings School of Global Public Health, which combines the master of health administration (M.H.A.) or the masters of science in public health (MSPH) degree with either the M.S.L.S. or M.S.I.S.